Differential privacy with partial knowledge: Introduction

+In all the following, $\datasets$ designates the set of possible databases.
+A database $D$ is a family of records: $D={\left(D(i)\right)}_{i\le n}$, where each $D(i)$ is in a fixed set $\tuples$ of possible records, and $n$ is the size of the set $D$.
+We only consider databases of fixed size $n$, and usually omit the range of database indices $i$.
+Mechanisms, typically denoted $\mecha$, take databases as input, and output some value in an output space $\outputs$.

-\begin{definition}[$\epsdel$-differential privacy~\cite{dwork2006differential}] A privacy mechanism $\mecha$ is $\epsdel$-differentially private if for any datasets $D_1$ and $D_2$ that differ only on the data of one individual, $\mech{D_1}\indepsdel\mech{D_2}$.
-If $\del=0$, the mechanism is said to be $\eps$-differentially private.
+\begin{definition}[$\epsdel$-differential privacy~\cite{dwork2006calibrating}] A privacy mechanism $\mecha$ satisfies \emph{$\epsdel$-differential privacy} (DP) if for any databases $D_1$ and $D_2$ that differ only on the data of one record, $\mech{D_1}\indepsdel\mech{D_2}$.
+If $\del=0$, we call this $\eps$-differential privacy. \end{definition}